keviniu/agent-shutton/README.md

 NOTE: This is a **sample submssion** for the Kaggle Capstone project.
 Use this as a point of reference for structuring your submission.
 Avoid simply copying and reusing logic and or concepts.

 NOTE: This sample submssion was inspired and lifted from the official [ADK-Samples](https://github.com/google/adk-samples/tree/main/python/agents/blog-writer) repository.
-Special thanks to Pier Paolo Ippolito for his contribtions.
+Special thanks to Pier Paolo Ippolito for his contributions.

 This project contains the core logic for Agent Shellton, a multi-agent system designed to assist users in creating various types of blog posts.
-The agent is built using the Google Agent Development Kit (ADK) and follows a modular architecture.
+The agent is built using Google Agent Development Kit (ADK) and follows a modular architecture.

 ### Problem Statement